EOEPCA/eo-app-packaging-assistant/README.md

-# EOEPCA application import tool
+# EO Application Packaging Assistant

 This tool allows application developers to easily package their code into a docker image and generate an associated CWL CommandLineTool snippet.